Property Guides · Last updated 2 June 2026

 Obras mayores (major works)

-Anything structural -- removing walls, changing the layout, altering the facade, adding or removing windows -- requires a full licencia de obras.
+Anything structural, including removing walls, changing the layout, altering the facade, or adding and removing windows, requires a full licencia de obras.
 You will need an architect to produce technical plans, and the licencia can take 2 to 4 months to be issued.
 Do not start structural work without it.

 Finding Trades in La Linea